 My friend is not alone in being swept away by Julie Andrews.
-On one crowd-rank web site, Andrews is #21 in the list of best female singers of all time, just after Barbra Streisand.
+On one crowd-rank website, Andrews is #27 in the list of best female singers of all time.

 For sheer magnificence of voice, Pavarotti often stunned his listeners to tears.
 You need only watch him sing the opera aria Nessun Dorma to understand how great vocal power accompanied by the fervent “cry” in the voice could shock the tear glands of his listeners into brimming over.

 From having read interviews with Pavarotti, I know that he knew how to milk a moment – to hold a note much longer than required in order to lift a musical phrase to breathtaking heights.
 Manipulation?
 Yes, but perhaps it was in service of a greater cause.